xodus899/overtime/README.md

 ## Models:

--Post -> date:date rationale:text
+- Post -> date:date rationale:text
--User -> Devise
+- User -> Devise
--AdminUser -> STI
+- AdminUser -> STI

 ## Features:
-Approval Workflow
+- Approval Workflow
-SMS sending -> link to approval for overtime Admininstrate Admin dashboard
+- SMS sending -> link to approval for overtime
+- Admininstrate Admin dashboard
-Email summary to managers for approval
+- Email summary to managers for approval
-Needs to be documented if employee did not have overtime
+- Needs to be documented if employee did not have overtime

 ## UI:
-Bootstrap -> Formatting
+- Bootstrap -> Formatting